 Technology and Engineering Education: Encompasses materials, processes, and technologies used in manufacturing, construction, transportation, communication, and engineering-related technologies.

 CTE Introduction: Allows students, through activity-centered lessons, to utilize technology, develop beginning skills, and explore careers.
 This course provides information regarding additional courses and training related to each student’s career field of interest.

 Comprehensive Counseling and Guidance: Assists students through specific self-appraisal and self-improvement activities to enable effective planning to meet their personal education and career goals.

 Skill Certificate: Provides statewide competency-based student assessments.
 Student skill attainment is measured by core standards and competencies needed to be successful in the workforce.

 Work-Based Learning: Gives students the opportunity to learn a variety of skills by expanding the walls of classroom learning to include the community.
 By narrowing the gap between theory and practice, Work-Based Learning creates meaning for students.

 Career and Technical Education Produces Results

-- In 2010, Utah high schools graduated 90 percent of their students, compared to the national average of 75 percent.
+- In 2013, Utah high schools graduated 81 percent of their students.

 - Students who take two CTE courses are least likely to drop out of high school.1